-- Low carb milkshake.
+- Keto Milkshake.
 Just as creamy and delicious as the traditional kind.

-- Low carb breakfast smoothie.
+- Keto Breakfast Smoothie.
 Our favorite way to start the day.

 So there you have it, all of the classics turned into low carb cocktails.

-Have a few more suggestions on low carb cocktails?
+Have a few more suggestions on keto cocktails?
 Leave a comment below and share it with us!
 Cheers!